ztyyLV/barcode-reader-docs-mobile/programming/android/setting-guide.md

 ```

 Please note, when there exists an invalid value in the `runtimeSetting` object you want to update, none of the settings are updated.

-## Next Steps

-- Optimize the performance
-  - How to boost speed
-  - How to boost read-rate
-  - How to boost accuracy